Best Resene Interior Colours: Room-by-Room Guide

 Approach

-Subtle variation — define zones without physical barriers:
+Subtle variation to mark out zones without walls:

-- Dining nook: Resene Quarter Stonehenge (slightly warmer, defines the eating zone)
+• Dining nook: Resene Quarter Stonehenge (slightly warmer, marks out the eating zone)

 Feature Walls in Open Plan

-- Resene Sea Fog behind TV or media wall
+• Resene Sea Fog behind a TV or media wall

-- Resene Ironsand behind dining table (creates intimate zone in open plan)
+• Resene Ironsand behind a dining table (makes an intimate zone in open plan)

-- Resene Rivergum in a reading nook or window seat area
+• Resene Rivergum in a reading nook or window seat

 Finish Recommendation

-Resene SpaceCote Low Sheen throughout — consistent sheen level unifies the space even when subtle colour variations are used across zones.
+Resene SpaceCote Low Sheen throughout.
+A consistent sheen ties the space together even when you vary the colour slightly across zones.

 Ceilings Throughout the Home